USVI Stamp Tax

 Stamp taxes are always included when transferring properties between individuals or companies.
 The United States stamp tax also applies for the Virgin Islands, that is, St. John, St. Thomas, St. Croix and Water Island.
 The properties in this part of the U.S. are covered legally by the national stamp tax rules, hence the USVI stamp tax is just like any other state.

 The USVI stamp tax works such that higher value properties have a slightly higher percentage tax than their less expensive counterparts.
-Here is the breakdown of the ranges of the stamp tax as from 2015:
+For the most up to date Stamp Tax information please contact us here!

 One of the transfer tax laws includes an exemption of some types of buyers who have a certain income level, such as first-time buyers, who are excluded from a certain percentage of the total to be paid.